KrestenFM/BBR2GeoPackage/README.md

 Notice that the packages geopandas, ttkbootstrap and requests are required for the python script, BBR2GeoPackage.py, to run.

-The executable has no requirements, but due to a lack of Windows certification, is considered "unsafe" by the OS.
+The executable has no requirements, but due to a lack of Windows certification and being compiled by Pyinstaller, it is considered "unsafe" by the OS and a false positive trojan can appear.

 This program is in Danish.